How it works

 Once a New Member is a Member, and the feasibility and data collection is done then the OJEU based mini- competition can start.

 The Mini competition phase

 The Framework procurement is a method of procurement where a number of companies are shortlisted under OJEU.
-The CEF procurement has tested the market and sixteen companies have been approved onto each of two frameworks.
-Click here to find out about the selected companies.
-(Link)
+The CEF procurement has tested the market and fourteen companies have been approved onto the latest framework (Framework 4).